skywhat/ChartPicker/README.md

 All you have to do is
 > python ChartPickerGUI.py

-The python module you need as follows: wxpython numpy matplotlib
+The python module you need install as follows:

+wxpython
+numpy
+matplotlib